On My Kids Plate

 Want More Great Holiday Recipes?
 Check out my cookbook Kid Chef Bakes For The Holidays.
 Full of 50 recipes for every holiday all year long.

-These Chocolatey Cakes Travel Well
+These Chocolaty Cakes Travel Well

 This recipe for whoopie pies was originally created for my book Kid Chefs For The Holidays and I called them “Whoopie Thanks For Being My Teacher” Pies because they were the perfect little treats to take in a container to share.
 I also may have given some to a few of my child’s teacher.